How To Integrate and Set Up Adyen at the PDC

 | Menu ID | Starts With TENDER |

-Edit the TENDER menu and select Add a new Button:
+Select the CREDIT_TENDER menu from the results.
+Select Add a new Button:

 | Field | Value |